OctopusDeploy/docs/docs/security/exposing-octopus/lets-encrypt-integration.md

 ## Let's Encrypt for Containers
 The integration for Let's Encrypt was designed for self-hosted Octopus Server installations running on a Windows server.
 There are currently no plans to support Let's Encrypt when running [Octopus in a container](docs/installation/octopus-in-container/index.md).

+In **Octopus 2020.5** and earlier, when attempting to configure the Let's Encrypt integration on an Octopus Server Linux container, it would fail with a message similar to `We received an error 'Unix LocalMachine X509Stores are read-only for all users`.

 From **Octopus 2020.6**, when running Octopus in a container, the Let's Encrypt integration will no longer be available in the Octopus Portal or via the API.

 Customers running Octopus in a container that wish to secure the Octopus Portal to be accessible over HTTPS can do so in a number of standard ways, which are discussed in more detail below.